Interested in learning more about reducing your mobile data usage?

 To enable the “Reduce data usage” setting, head to:

-Chrome menu > Settings > (Advanced) Reduce data usage
+Chrome menu > Settings > (Advanced) Data saver

 You can download an area in Google Maps so that it uses less data when navigating to your destination.
 Not only does this save you tons of mobile data, it also improves the experience if you’re travelling through a low reception area.